LLCRFV

 The first believers moved to the Roaring Fork Valley in July of 1996.
 As the news of the area reached other believers in Zion, more came to find work, primarily in the construction industry.
 Services were held in homes by visiting ministers or recorded sermons until God allowed the first believing minister to move to the Valley in September of 1999.
 By November of 1999 the group of believers had grown to approximately 70 people, and a facility was rented at the Blue Lake Community Center in El Jebel.
 The Laestadian Lutheran Church of the Roaring Fork Valley was established as a member congregation of the Laestadian Lutheran Church of North America in July 2000.

-God has continued to bless us with growth, and members have come from the Midwest, the Pacific Northwest and as far as Finland.
-Presently, approximately 70 children attend Sunday School and 175 - 200 congregants gather for Sunday Services.
-We continue to rent facilities and are actively fundraising for our own church building.
-The Congregation hosts various camps such as a Couples Camp each January and Ski Days for youth and families in March of each year.
+God has continued to bless our congregation with growth.
+Members have come from the Midwest, the Pacific Northwest and as far as Finland.
+Presently, approximately 175 children attend Sunday School and 400 - 425 congregation members gather for Sunday Services.
+We currently gather in our own facility which was finished in 2014.
+We are actively fundraising for an addition to our current church building.
+The Congregation hosts various camps such as couples camp and ski Day in the winter and youth camps during the summer.

 Central Organization History